 What are the side effects of Apple Cider Vinegar Pills?

-Apple cider vinegar pills have become the darling of the supplement world, promising everything from weight loss to improved digestion.
-Who wouldn't want a magic pill that claims to solve their health woes, right?
-But before you dive headfirst into this trendy remedy, let’s chat about the not-so-glamorous side of these little capsules.
-Sure, they might seem like a miracle in a bottle, but they can also bring along some unwelcome friends—like an upset stomach, cramps, and even a surprise visit from diarrhea.
+Apple cider vinegar pills are the most popular supplements right now since they promise to help with everything from losing weight to better digestion.
+Who wouldn't desire a drug that promises to fix all their health problems?
+But before you jump right in and try this popular treatment, let's talk about the not-so-glamorous side of these small pills.
+They can look like a miracle in a bottle, but they can also bring along some unwanted guests, like cramps, an upset stomach, and even diarrhea that comes out of nowhere.

-Experts have weighed in on the ACV hype, and it turns out that these pills can be a bit temperamental.
-Nausea?
+Experts have looked into the ACV craze, and it turns out that these pills can be a little moody.
+Feeling sick?
 Check.
-Vomiting?
-Oh yes.
-Headaches?
-You betcha.
-If you're feeling like your stomach is auditioning for a horror movie after taking these pills, it's probably best to put them down and call your doctor.
+Throwing up?
+Yes, of course.
+Do you have headaches?
+Of course.
+If your stomach feels like it's auditioning for a horror movie after you take these pills, it's generally better to stop taking them and notify your doctor.

 Common Questions About Apple Cider Vinegar [i]